 Affected brand owners can actively protect customers and their own company by implementing a reliable security solution.
 Adopting a security concept may seem expensive and time-consuming at first, but it takes just seven steps to provide an effective security solution.

-We have compiled a check list for brand owners below which will guide them to reliable product and brand protection in 7 steps.
-Detailed guidelines are available for download at the end of the blog post.
+We have compiled a check list for brand owners which will guide them to reliable product and brand protection in 7 steps.
+Additionally, you can download our detailed guideline here.

 Step 1: Identifying the problem at hand